psuarezserrato/botornot-4-large-csvs/tutorial-es.md

 # Detectando Bots
 This is a simple way to time Twitter's API so that a large file of accounts can be checked with the BotOrNor API.
 It's a tutorial in Spanish.
-Please read [Clayton Davis BotOrNot API page](https://github.com/truthy/botornot-python) first!
+Please read [Clayton Davis' BotOrNot API page](https://github.com/truthy/botornot-python) first!

 __Tutorial en Español__